-In this career summary, you will find out what the job of A Septic Tank Servicer is about and what it is like.
+In this career summary, you will find out what the job of a Septic Tank Servicer and Sewer Pipe Cleaner is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Septic Tank Servicers and Sewer Pipe Cleaners clean and repair septic tanks, sewer lines, or drains.
 May patch walls and partitions of tank, replace damaged drain tile, or repair breaks in underground piping.

 Septic Tank Servicers with little to no experience tend to make between $25900 and $31410 while the more experienced ones can earn over $50050 per year.

 One of the easiest ways to increase your salary as a Septic Tank Servicer and Sewer Pipe Cleaner is to move to a higher paying state like NJ.
 Right now, the highest paying states for Septic Tank Servicers are NJ, AK, IL, MA and OR.

 However a higher pay at NJ doesn’t guarantee that you will make more because the living expenses at NJ might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Septic Tank Servicer and Sewer Pipe Cleaner is the degree you hold, the industry you work in and lastly the company you work for.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.